Looking for your next unique family vacation in the Middle East? It’s time to get Kuwait on your destinations list!

 There are also speed boats for rent per hour.
 You can take the boat out and anchor between Kuwait City and the island to sunbathe, swim, or simply enjoy a sunset.
 There are no food vendors on the island, so be sure to bring your food and refreshments.

 You can join the ferry from Adudhal Harbor to get there.

 How to Get Around in Kuwait

-- Ride-Hailing Apps – This is the most comfortable and reliable way to get around especially if you do not speak the local language.
+- Ride-Hailing Apps – This is the most comfortable and reliable way to get around, especially if you do not speak the local language.
 Careem is the most reputable ride-hailing service in Kuwait.
-Download the app and add your international credit card or debit card to get connected to local drivers.
-To hail a ride, simply key in your pick up location and destination, and the driver will use the in-built GPS.
+Download the app and add your international credit card or debit card to connect to local drivers.
+To hail a ride, simply key in your pick-up location and destination, and the driver will use the built-in GPS.

 - Taxi – Kuwaiti taxis can be hailed from the roadside.
-They can be identified by their yellow plate numbers.
-Be sure to negotiate the fare before beginning the ride even if the taxi has a meter.
+Their yellow plate numbers can identify them.
+Be sure to negotiate the fare before beginning the ride, even if the taxi has a meter.

 - Public Transport – three major public transport companies operate in the city: City Bus, KGTC, and KGL.

 The best time to visit Kuwait is between December and March.
 It provides perfect balanced weather, festivities, and tourism.

 Temperatures rise as high as 46c (115F) in the peak summer months.
 But from December to March, the temperature is between 19c and 22c (66 to 72F), which enables you and your family to engage in all the coolest things to do in Kuwait City.

 Visiting in February allows you to experience the biggest festival in Kuwait, called Hala Febrayer.
 It’s a month-long festival filled with carnivals, music concerts, street parades, and lots of free activities for kids.
 Hala Febrayer is one of the major annual Kuwait tourist attractions.